ouspg/CompSec/README.md

 Laboratory exercises are thought as individual packages: containing theory and exercises, and going technologically very deep.

-To pass the course, you have to get enough *total* points from exercises/assignments and final course work.
+To pass the course, you have to get enough points *totally* from exercises/assignments and final course work.
 From the beginning, you should be able to see, what you have to do for earning some specific grade.

 **This means: as long as you get enough points from somewhere, you can skip even final coursework.
 Grading table is presented [here.](#grading)**